Salmankotakuth/Django_study/README.md

 Now You can use the default MVT model to create URLs, models, views, etc. in your app and they will be automatically included in your main project.

 **7. Create urls.py in the App folder**
-Include the following code
+Include the following code in the urls.py for
 ```
 from django.urls import path

 #now import the views.py file into this code
 from . import views
 urlpatterns=[
-path('',views.index)
+    path('', views.index)
 ]
 ```

-The above code will call or invoke the function which is defined in the views.py file so that it can be seen properly in the Web browser.
-Here it is assumed that views.py contains the following code :-
+**8. Add the first index function for frontend in the views.py** In Django, We will define all our frontend webpages as functions in views.py The above code will call or invoke the function which is defined in the views.py file so that it can be seen properly in the Web browser.
+Add the following code in views.py of App directory:-
 ```
 from django.http import HttpResponse